 People with Special Needs

 Individuals with special needs often face “quality of life” challenges compared to those without special needs.
 Many times individuals with special needs require added expenses to meet those needs.
 The added financial burden often leads individuals with special needs to depend on public benefits to help them meet those costs.
 Unfortunately, public benefits often fail to meet all of the needs of a disabled individual.
-However, the supplemental needs of those individuals (meaning needs not covered by public benefits) can be met by using funds held in a Special Needs Trust (SNT).
+However, the supplemental needs of those individuals (meaning needs not covered by public benefits) can often be met by using funds held in a Special Needs Trust (SNT) which is properly drafted by a Special Needs Attorney.
 These trusts need to navigate the tricky laws of the Federal Government and Connecticut or New York.
 They are authorized by Section 1917(d)(4)(A) and (C) of the Social Security Act.

 Understanding Special Needs Trusts

 A Special Needs Trust is a trust that is established for an individual with special needs who is or may become dependent on public benefits.
-The trust is specifically identified to meet certain supplemental needs and to enhance the quality of life for the beneficiary, the special needs person.
+The trust is specifically designed by the Special Needs Lawyer to meet certain supplemental needs and to enhance the quality of life for the beneficiary, the special needs person.
 Most importantly, the SNT is created so as to not disqualify the beneficiary for the public benefits being received.

 The trust, then, is a pool of money available for the benefit of the beneficiary in order to provide him or her with goods or services that public benefits do not provide.